 4. Add Your Headers

-Below the URL, select the Headers tab
+Below the request URL, select the Headers tab

 Key | Value |